Semi-industrial farming

 Mrs. Tra's Egyptian chicken coop is raised in a semi-industrial style.

-In order for the chickens to develop stably, Mr. Thao also equipped himself with knowledge and skills in raising this breed of chicken.
-According to Mr. Thao, in order for the new batch of chickens to have a high survival rate, good health, and reproduce a lot, the most important step is to select the breed, and it is necessary to import the breed from a reputable place to ensure quality.
+In order for the chicken flock to develop stably, Mr. Thao also equipped himself with knowledge and skills in raising this breed of chicken.
+According to Mr. Thao, in order for the new batch of chickens to have a high survival rate, good health, and high reproduction, the most important step is to select the breed.
+It is necessary to import the breed from a reputable place to ensure quality.
 In addition, the source of food and drinking water must be clean and nutritious.
 In particular, during the raising process, it is necessary to fully vaccinate against diseases such as cholera, coccidiosis, influenza, etc. In addition, he also regularly cleans the barn.
-Thanks to that, the family's chickens develop well and are not infected with diseases.
+Thanks to that, the family's chicken flock develops well and is disease-free.

 Mr. Le Van Thao and Mrs. Nguyen Thi Tra, Ward 3, Minh Thanh Ward collect eggs every day.